sqpat/RealDOOM/README.md

  - melee attack range seems to be broken
  - there is a texture mapping bug especially with animated textures and doors. i think it has something to do with texture offsets having been made 8 bits.
  - sound, saves are unimplemented/nonfunctional
- - various fullscreen artwork will fail to allocate due to being > 64k
  - content outside of doom1 shareware has not been tested at all and may be very broken
  - finale has not been tested at all
  - there is a particular render bug with fuzz draws, it comes up twice in demo3 early on where you see a vertical fuzzy line drawn around the first spectre towards when its killed. not sure the cause of this yet.
+ - some issues with fullscreen drawing/backbuffer, especially in intermissions and help screen

 ### Long term ideas:
  - <strike> If conventional memory has enough space, add wolf3d-style conventional allocations of key variables </strike>